zihanz12/uiuc-cs-wiki/guide/section1.md

 # Section 1 - Curriculum Overview

-Below is a list of the entire CS curriculum.
-If someone has written an overview for the course, it will have a link attached to it with said overview.
+Below is a list of most undergraduate CS courses offered by UIUC.
+If someone has written an overview for the course, it will have a link attached to it containing said overview.

 **NOTE: If you would like to contribute a course overview: Please see the [course overview styleguide](https://github.com/mersaults/uiuc-cs-wiki/blob/main/styleguides/overviewstyleguide.md) for reference.**

 ## 1.1 - Required Courses:
 The current sequence of required CS courses for CSENG, Math+CS, Stats+CS, and CS+X is as follows.
-Note that this is not an exhaustive list of degree requirements, and there are non CS courses that you will have to take.
+Note that this is not an exhaustive list of degree requirements.

 **CS124: Introduction to Computer Science I**